23 Money Saving Tips Every Kiwi Needs to Know

 You might be able to save hundreds of dollars each year simply by switching power companies.
 You can check at Consumer Powerswitch.

-I found this super helpful when we were on holidays recently with the kids and the motel had limited wifi (as so many NZ motels do).
+I found this super helpful when we were on holiday with the kids, and the motel had limited wifi, as so many NZ motels do.

-I was able to get a free hour via Data clock and hotspot the iPad through my mobile so the kids could watch a show on Netflix.
+I was able to use my free hour and hotspot the iPad through my mobile so the kids could watch a show on Netflix.

-For some really good and cheap family recipes, you need to check out ‘The Great Little Cookbook’.
+For some really good and cheap family recipes, check out “The Great Little Cookbook”.

-The Great Little Cookbook was created by staff on the frontline of social services in New Zealand; it’s a very back-to-basics cookbook with excellent tips on reducing grocery spend.
+The Great Little Cookbook was created by staff on the front lines of social services in New Zealand; it’s a very back-to-basics cookbook with excellent tips for reducing grocery spending.

 How often do you actually use your gym membership?

-I loved going to the gym but by the time my husband got home from work and I got to the gym, did my workout and had a shower, it was almost the kids’ bedtime.
-It took a lot of time!
+I loved going to the gym, but by the time my husband got home from work, I got there, did my workout, and had a shower, it was almost the kids’ bedtime.
+It took a lot of time.

-I’m so happy I found Move it Mama, an online High-Intensity Interval Training program run via Facebook Live.
+I’m so happy I found Move it Mama, an online workout program run via Facebook Live and their own app, started by a Kiwi mum, Lisa, who built it around exactly this problem.

-Lisa is a Kiwi and offers her awesome program for just $10/month.
-Plus I can do it anytime I want and the kids join in.
+Membership is around $10/month.
+Plus I can do it anytime I want, and the kids join in.

 Joining a fruit and vegetable co-op can save you a lot of money on your weekly shopping bill.

-I’ve found we only needed to purchase every fortnight as there was so much fruit and veggie in the bags.
+I’ve found we only need to purchase every fortnight, as there’s so much fruit and veg in the bags.

 Decluttering your home can actually save you money and time.
 Think about how much time you’d save each morning if you had a capsule wardrobe.